OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 Note: in order to understand the logic and the goals of a cross-site tracing (XST) attack, one must be familiar with [cross-site scripting attacks](https://owasp.org/www-community/attacks/xss/).

-The TRACE method, intended for testing and debugging, instructs the web server to reflect the received message back to the client.
+The `TRACE` method, intended for testing and debugging, instructs the web server to reflect the received message back to the client.
 This method, while apparently harmless, can be successfully leveraged in some scenarios to steal legitimate users' credentials.
-This attack technique was discovered by Jeremiah Grossman in 2003, in an attempt to bypass the [HTTPOnly](https://owasp.org/www-community/HttpOnly) tag that Microsoft introduced in Internet Explorer 6 SP1 to protect cookies from being accessed by JavaScript.
-One of the most often recurring attack patterns in cross-site scripting is to access the `document.cookie` object and send it to a web server controlled by the attacker so that they can hijack the victim's session.
-Tagging a cookie as httpOnly forbids JavaScript from accessing it, protecting it from being sent to a third party.
-However, the TRACE method can be used to bypass this protection and access the cookie even in this scenario.
+This attack technique was discovered by Jeremiah Grossman in 2003, in an attempt to bypass the [HttpOnly](https://owasp.org/www-community/HttpOnly) attribute that aims to protect cookies from being accessed by JavaScript.
+However, the TRACE method can be used to bypass this protection and access the cookie even when this attribute is set.

 Test for cross-site tracing potential by issuing a request such as the following: